Tekum-Emmanuella/example-association-learning-rule/README.md

     - You're done 😄!

 2. Competition Guidelines:
-   The winner is getting something from Stephane and Armand.
+   The winner is getting something from Stephane and Armand

    The competition is to implement the apriori algorithm.
 The first one to implement it and make a pull request will be the winner.
 The winner will be announced in the next class.